technoweenie/coffee-resque/README.md

       host: redisHost, port: redisPort});
     resque.enqueue('math', 'add', [1,2])

 Next, you'll want to setup a worker to handle these jobs.
+Upon completion of the job invoke the passed callback with a result, if a result was produced by the job, or an error if an error was encountered.
+An empty arg list passed to the callback indicates successful completion of the job.
+The callback is important as it notifies resque that the worker has completed the current job and is ready for another.
+Neglecting to invoke the callback will result in worker starvation.

-    // implement your job functions
+    // implement your job functions.
     var myJobs = {
-      add: function(a, b) { a + b }
+      add: function(a, b, callback) { callback(null, a + b); }
     }

     // setup a worker